 The Basics of Meal Timing and Eating Habits

 Meal habits and timings have been changed a lot nowadays as compared to the past.
 Most adults eat about 4 to 8 times a day without taking two or three proper meals.
-Much of our daily calories come from untimely snacks rather than meals.
+Much of our daily calories come from untimely snacks, rather than meals.
+This is changing the bodies of the population.

 According to research, before the 1980s, adults consume 82-85% of calories from meals and the remaining calories from snacks.
 Nowadays, meals only make up 70-75% of our daily calories, and the remaining come from snacks.
 Less than 1% of adults eat or drink from 1 am to 6 am.